chancehl/rembrandt/README.md

 ### Missing images

 For some reason, the [MET API](https://metmuseum.github.io/) includes artwork without images in their responses despite having a query parameter `hasImages=true` that tells it to do so.
 This causes some `/art` commands to be sent without embedded images.

+### Query inaccuracy

+This bot tends to be rather "fuzzy" when querying for art.
+There's two things that make it rather difficult at the moment to generate highly accurate searches.
+One, the MET API just generally returns a ton of artwork for queries, even if it's only barely accurate.
+For example the query "birdhouse" will return birdhouses, birds, and houses; the query "waterfall" will return artwork depicting majestic waterfalls _and_ people falling from various structures.
+Secondly, the bot picks an image at random from the returned artwork.
+Even if the first few results are highly accurate, the bot will pick one at random in order to keep things interesting for the end user.
+I have ways that I think I can improve this over time, but I intend to leave the querying/searching functionality somewhat fuzzy as I think it makes things more fun in the end.